dhis2designlab/guides/pages/react.md

 ```

 ## useEffect
-`useEffect` is to function components what life cycle methods are for class components.
+`useEffect` allows us to perform operations in components.
 It takes a function which can perform operations.
-Often this will be API calls to get data.
+This could for example be API calls.
+By default `useEffect` runs on every render.

 ```js {6-8}
 import React, { useState, useEffect } from 'react'